docker/docs/desktop/extensions-sdk/index.md

 Before you create your own extension, you need a specific Docker Desktop build that comes with extension capabilities.

-From the [releases page](https://github.com/docker/extensions-sdk/releases/latest), install both the Docker Desktop build and the Extensions CLI which is used to manage extensions later on.
+From the [releases page](https://github.com/docker/extensions-sdk/releases/latest), install the Extensions CLI which is used to manage extensions later on.

 > Using the CLI to install unpublished extensions
 >